PAPPUS - INFO

 The SEARCH page enables you to search for the presence of a pappus (using pappus?possible, or ticking the check-box).
 Of much less use, you can also search for if the Author thinks a pappus may be found in any particular month (using pappus?aug, for instance - but there is no check-box for searching by month, since it is less than useful; your Author has had to guess most of the data for the months when the pappus may be on show.
 And remember that the purpose of a pappus is to be blown away by the wind, and if it has been very windy and if they are ripe for departing from the parent plant, there will be fewer or none left.

-Cottongrasses such as Hare-'s-tail Cottongrass, Willowherbs and some Willows are also plants possessing pappi; hairs attached to seeds for the main purpose of being borne by the wind.
-Willowherbs have the pappus enclosed within a long square-section cylinder which splits like a banana when ripe displaying the seeds with their long hairy parachutes.
+Cottongrasses such as Hare's-tail Cottongrass, Willowherbs and some Willows are also plants possessing pappi; hairs attached to seeds for the main purpose of being borne by the wind.
+Willowherbs have the pappus enclosed within a long square-section cylinder which splits like a banana skin when ripe displaying the seeds with their long hairy parachutes in four long rows.